 Bring your sporting event to Louisville, we’ll help you celebrate success.
 We do it on a regular basis.
-We have the infrastructure, experience, expertise and can-do attitude to help you achieve your goals.
+We have the infrastructure, experience, expertise, and can-do attitude to help you achieve your goals.
 With the Kentucky Derby being the oldest, continuously run sporting event in America – begun in 1875 – we’ve been in the sports event business longer than any city in the U.S. And hosting sporting events is what Louisville does best.
-We have a passion and controlled urgency that fuels success for our events.
+We have a passion that fuels success for our events.
 If there’s one thing that our experience has taught us, it’s that sports can entertain.
 They can engage.
-And most importantly to us and our city, they can be used to promote healthy lifestyles.
+And most importantly to us and our city, they can be used to promote active lifestyles.

 We are just as committed to providing an outstanding experience for national governing bodies of sport and event rights holders, fans, media and attendees.
 Let us show you how choosing Louisville as your host site is the first step in assuring a successful event.

 Fall Running Races

 Registration is open for the Louisville Sports Commission’s (LSC) three popular fall running races, starting with the Louisville Pure Tap® 5K on Sept.
 10, the Norton Sports Health 8K on Oct.
 1 and the Urban Bourbon Half Marathon on Oct.
 8. The three races provide unique courses and quality experiences for runners and walkers, while promoting active lifestyles for people of all ages and fitness levels.
 For more information, click here

 - Winners Announced for Norton Sports Health 8K

 - 2,400 College Runners to Compete in Live in Lou Cross Country Classic at Sawyer State Park

 - Winners Announced for Louisville Pure Tap® 5K